-- 78 The user has the following standard high-level security goals related to the assets: - SG1 maintain the integrity of User Data and of the Security IC Embedded Software (when being executed/processed and when being stored in the TOE's memories) as well as - SG2 maintain the confidentiality of User Data and of the Security IC Embedded Software (when being processed and when being stored in the TOE's memories).
+- 80 The user has the following standard high-level security goals related to the assets: - SG1 maintain the integrity of User Data and of the Security IC Embedded Software (when being executed/processed and when being stored in the TOE's memories) as well as - SG2 maintain the confidentiality of User Data and of the Security IC Embedded Software (when being processed and when being stored in the TOE's memories).

-The Security IC may not distinguish between User Data which are public known or kept confidential.
-Therefore the security IC shall protect the confidentiality and integrity of the User Data, unless the Security IC Embedded Software chooses to disclose or modify it.
+The Security IC may not distinguish between User Data which is publicly known or requires being confidential.
+Therefore, the Security IC shall protect the confidentiality and integrity of the User Data, unless the Security IC Embedded Software chooses to disclose or modify it.

 In particular, integrity of the Security IC Embedded Software means that it is correctly being executed which includes the correct operation of the TOE's functionality.
-Though the Security IC Embedded Software (normally stored in the ROM) will in many cases not contain secret data or algorithms, it must be protected from being disclosed, since for instance knowledge of specific implementation details may assist an attacker.
+Though the Security IC Embedded Software (normally stored in the ROM) will in many cases not contain secret data or algorithms, it must be protected from being disclosed.
+For example, knowledge of specific implementation details may assist an attacker.

-- SG3 maintain the correct operation of the security services provided by the TOE for the Security IC Embedded Software. - 79 These standard high-level security goals in the context of the security problem definition build the starting point for the definition of security objectives as required by the Common Criteria (refer to Figure 7).
+- SG3 maintain the correct operation of the security services provided by the TOE for the Security IC Embedded Software. - 81 These standard high-level security goals in the context of the security problem definition build the starting point for the definition of security objectives as required by the Common Criteria (refer to Figure 7).
 Note that the integrity of the TOE is a means to reach these objectives.